ceresBakalite/similarity/shell/README.md

 ## FAQ
 **1. Why a shell?**

-  Oddly, the original premise for Similarity was just a commandline application.
-This application would reside somewhere in the cloud and would be accessable from any assembly anywhere.
+  Oddly, a very early iteration of Similarity was just a commandline application.
+The premise was that this application would reside somewhere in the cloud and would be accessable from any assembly anywhere.
 This would enable a third party application to use all the functionality without the overhead.

   For example, consider a postal service checking for valid address syntax targetting two countries.
 There is a FROM address and a TO address.
 Both these addresses are read (typically by software) in each country where both hope to see each address in their local syntax.
 This requires the manipulation of each address twice.